Prehistoric technology: Upper Paleolithic Revolution

 During the Upper Paleolithic Revolution, advancements in human intelligence and technology changed radically with the advent of behavioral modernity between 60,000 and 30,000 years ago.
 Behavioral modernity is a set of traits that distinguish Homo sapiens from extinct hominid lineages.
 Homo sapiens reached full behavioral modernity around 50,000 years ago due to a highly developed brain capable of abstract reasoning, language, introspection, and problem-solving.

 Aurignacian tools, such as stone-bladed tools, tools made of antlers, and tools made of bones were created during this period.
 People began creating clothing.
 What appear to be sewing needles were found around 40,000 years ago and dyed flax fibers dated 36,000 BP were found in a prehistoric cave in the Republic of Georgia.
 Human beings may have begun wearing clothing as far back as 190,000 years ago.
+Poisoned weapons are a hallmark of advanced hunter-gatherer technology.
+Traces of toxic plant alkaloids on microlithic arrowheads in KwaZulu-Natal, South Africa, dated to 60,000 years ago.

 Cultural aspects emerged, such as art of the Upper Paleolithic period, which included cave painting, sculpture such as the Venus figurines, carvings and engravings of bone and ivory.
 The most common subject matter was large animals that were hunted by the people of the time.

 The Cave of Altamira and Paleolithic Cave Art of Northern Spain and Côa Valley Paleolithic Art are examples of such artwork.
 Musical instruments such as flutes emerged during this period.